 The truth is, in the world of fitness, there will always be someone who is stronger, leaner, faster, more muscular, more balanced, more flexible, more coordinated.
 Do we ignore and hide or do we let them motivate and drive us to exceed our limitations?
 Whether the "competition" is yourself or someone or something else, the point is...set your bar higher.
 The little child competitor inside of you will thank you.

 *Be Your Own Fit would like to thank all the contributors who participated in the photos.*

-Irma Ilao is a Certified Elite Trainer, a Fitness Nutritionist, a Health and Fitness Blogger at Be Your Own Fit, and a professional photographer.
+Irma Ilao is a Certified Master Trainer and Fitness Nutritionist at Be Your Own Fit, and a professional photographer.
 All photos are credit to Irma Ilao Photography.